CONTROLLED TILE DRAINAGE IN RENFREW COUNTY

 Together, the MWC and Algonquin College installed a total of 5 CTD structures on 3 farm properties.
 Two were installed on the Egan farm, two on the Enright farm, and one larger drain was installed on the Raddatz farm.
 These CTD sites were selected because they are adjacent to areas where water quality is of concern.

-Drainage Contractor, Peter Neill, of Water Management Systems, Inc. performed the installations.
+Drainage Contractor, Peter Neill, of Water Management Systems, Inc. (pictured left) performed the installations.
 These were the first CTD installations of their kind in Renfrew County.

 Agri-Can also loaned two automated samplers to Algonquin College.
 These, along with a weather station measuring temperature, wind speed, rain, and soil moisture, were installed on the Egan site, which will function as the main site for data collection.
 However, all sites will be used to collect information on the effectiveness of CTD.
 Real-time data loggers were also installed inside each CTD structure to collect information on flow and discharge rates.
 The goal is that - if proven to be effective for Renfrew County (meaning there is a benefit to both the environment and the farmer) - other farmers may adopt the technology over time.

 The MWC Muskrat Lake Watershed Water Quality Report (2014) recommended that the implementation of CTD on farmland adjacent to troubled waterways could work as one solution toward improving water quality.
 The MWC, in adopting multi-pronged approach toward water quality issues, sees this as one solution to compliment many others.